-This group of pages describes the symptoms of Alzheimer’s disease, how it is diagnosed, and the factors that can put someone at risk of developing it.
-We also look at the treatment and support currently available.
+Alzheimer’s disease is the most common cause of dementia.
+Learn about the symptoms, how it is diagnosed, and factors that can put someone at risk of developing it.
+We also look at treatments and support currently available for the condition.

 What is Alzheimer's disease?

-Alzheimer’s disease is the most common cause of dementia.
-The word dementia describes a set of symptoms that can include memory loss and difficulties with thinking, problem-solving or language.
-These symptoms occur when the brain is damaged by certain diseases, including Alzheimer’s disease.
+Dementia is the name for a set of symptoms that includes memory loss and difficulties with thinking, problem-solving or language.
+Dementia develops when the brain is damaged by diseases, including Alzheimer’s disease.
+Alzheimer’s disease is a physical disease that affects the brain.
+It is named after Alois Alzheimer, the doctor who first described it.

 Accessible versions of this information